Your Uber rating may be important, but what if it were possible for Uber to predict your credit rating more accurately than banks?

-Specific country laws are in place protect the information you provide to companies, cross-border transfer restrictions, and consumer data privacy rights.
+Specific country laws are in place to protect the information you provide to companies, cross-border transfer restrictions, and consumer data privacy rights.
 The pace of technology is fast outstripping the ability of Governments and lawmakers to keep pace with how organisations analyse, share and distribute personal information.
 This places consumers in a position where they currently have no control over how data is used, or for what purposes.

 This all well for precise data you provide a company, such as your name, email address or phone number.